SalieriC/SWIM/documentation/Ammo Management Setup.md

 - - Supports reloading the weapon with another kind of ammo at will (will give back the remaining ammo in the weapon).
 - - Ammo must be set up as a `gear` type item.
 - - Using the last amount of the ammo item will **not** delete the item from the inventory because one might want to swap ammo later.
+- - Offers a way to only load a single bullet instead of the entire weapon (i.e. for revolvers).
+- Supports weapons that do not require a reload action (i.e. bows).
+- - Such weapons must be marked (system offers this by default).
+- - Such weapon *must not* have Shots of anything other than `0`.
+So put `0` in both Shots fields on the weapon.
+- - Such weapons use the ammo from the inventory instead of the one on the weapon.
+- - The Ammo Management (enhanced) macro will always use the ammo given in the selection of the dialogue.
+- - Since BR2 does not open the dialogue, the BR2 integration *requires* the user to set up the `Loaded Ammo` additional stat (see below).
+The macro will then always use the ammo which is present in this field.
+For changing ammo just use the reload option of the Ammo Management (enhanced) macro and it'll set up the chosen ammo in that field without doing anything else.
 - Support for `Charge Packs` (i.e. batteries, gas tanks, ghost rock etc.):
 - - One `Charge Pack` will reload all current `Shots` in a weapon.
 - - Remaining `Shots` on weapons are lost upon reloading with a `Charge Pack`.
+- - `Charge Pack` ammo will always overwrite the single bullet reload (see above) as they are intended to always reload the entire *magazine*.
 - Support for `Consumable Weapons` (i.e. throwing knives, grenades, Spears, etc.).
 - - The Macro will ignore current and maximum `Shots` on `Consumable Weapons` and instead uses their `Quantity` as a measurement of how many are left.
 - - Using the last `Consumable Weapon` will delete the item from the inventory.
 (Disabled in BR2 integration because that breaks rerolls.)